Search

 - Learn more about filtering with where clauses

-- Explore data aggregation capabilities
+- Explore select expressions and aggregation capabilities

 - Understand pagination and sorting options